-1) Includes the amortization of the unrecognized loss on pension plans, which was charged to "Selling, General and Administrative" Expense on the Consolidated Statements of Operations for all periods presented.
-The amortization of the unrecognized loss, before tax, was \$165,000 and \$97,000 for the three months ended May 4, 2019 and May 5, 2018, respectively.
+(1) Includes the amortization of the unrecognized loss on pension plans, which was charged to "Selling, General and Administrative" Expense on the Consolidated Statements of Operations for all periods presented.
+The amortization of the unrecognized loss, before tax, was \$156,000 and \$79,000 for the three months ended August 3, 2019 and August 4, 2018, respectively, and \$321,000 and \$177,000 for the six months ended August 3, 2019 and August 4, 2018, respectively.

 Stock-based Compensation All share-based payments, including grants of employee stock options and restricted stock, are recognized as an expense in the Consolidated Statements of Operations based on their fair values and vesting periods.
 The fair value of stock options is determined using the Black-Scholes valuation model and requires the input of subjective assumptions.
 These assumptions include estimating the length of time employees will retain their vested stock options before exercising them (the "expected term"), the estimated volatility of the Company's common stock price over the expected term and the number of options that will ultimately not complete their vesting requirements ("forfeitures").
 The Company reviews its valuation assumptions at each grant date and, as a result, is likely to change its valuation assumptions used to value employee stock-based awards granted in future periods.
 The values derived from using the Black-Scholes model are recognized as an expense over the vesting period, net of estimated forfeitures.
 The estimation of stock-based awards that will ultimately vest requires significant judgment.
 Actual results and future changes in estimates may differ from the Company's current estimates.
-During the first quarter of fiscal 2019, the Company granted performance stock units with a market condition.
-See Note 6 for disclosure concerning the assumptions and valuation method used to determine the fair value of the award and the associated dervice period over which the associated stock compensation will be recognized.
+During the first six months of fiscal 2019, the Company granted performance stock units with a market condition.
+See Note 6 for disclosure concerning the assumptions and valuation method used to determine the fair value of the award and the associated derived service period over which the associated stock compensation will be recognized.